Czech elections show steady rise of far right and populists

 “We certainly do not want to rule with extremists and we don’t want to see criminally prosecuted people in the city council”, wrote Hrib.
 If Pirates stick to Hrib’s statements this could be a problem for SPOLU, whose high-profile Christian Democratic leader in Prague Jan Wolf is facing criminal investigation by police for his role in the distribution of sports subsidies in the city.

 Hrib’s statements are also in line with Praha Sobe, whose leader Jan Cizinsky said ahead of the elections that his party’s goal is to exclude all the people linked to the Dozimetr affair – a kickbacks scandal at the Prague Transportation Company – from posts in the city.
 On Sunday Cizinsky reiterated on Twitter that Mayors, Praha Sobe and Pirates sticking together is the only way to deliver on a pre-election promise not to rely on votes of compromised politicians.
+The scandal, which mainly involved the Mayors party, appears to have hit their vote across the country.

-The left performed poorly around the country.
+The left also performed poorly around the country.
 In traditionally centre-right Prague, the leftwing bloc Solidarita, led by the Greens and Social Democrats, recorded a mere 2%.

 Some of the Social Democrats were successful running as independent candidates in the municipal elections.
 Independent candidates were as always very successful across the county.